DasGMA/sendtags/README.md

 ### `Send Tags Takehome`

 At Noterouter, we use tags that are assigned to our clients' users in order determine who we want to send messages to.
-For this takehome, we created a rudimentary Tags System for you to finish and implement.
+For this takehome, we created a rudimentary Tags system for you to finish and implement.

 This React App is partially implemented with the following inputs defined: